 - Insurance Services – this includes all information regarding medical, life, education, and pension plans, insurance for new immigrants and travelers as well as travel insurance for newcomers, students, and visitors; and

-- Accounting, Tax Preparation, Mortgages, and Line of Credit for Newcomers – this includes helpful tips and information about opening a business, annual income tax preparation and filing of business taxes, applications for personal credit cards and lines of credit, mortgages for newcomers and first-time homeowners.
+- Accounting, Tax Preparation, Mortgages, and Line of Credit for Newcomers – this includes helpful tips and information about opening a business, annual income tax preparation and filing of business taxes, applications for personal credit cards and lines of credit, mortgages for newcomers and first-time homeowners

-How We Can Help You Immigrate to Canada
+How we can Help you Move to Canada

 By using our accredited Regulated Canadian Immigration Consultants (RCICs) you will not only optimize your chances of success in the visa application process, but you will receive expert advice on which program is best for your personal needs.